jwplayer/jwplayer-documentation/docs/customization/configuration-reference.md

 ## Advertising

 !!!important
-Video ad insertion requires a JW Player Platinum or Enterprise license.
+Video ad insertion requires a JW Player Enterprise license.
 Please [contact our team](https://www.jwplayer.com/get-started/) to upgrade your account.
 !!!

 This options block configures the video advertising capabilities of JW Player.
 If no **schedule** is specified, the ad will play as a preroll by default.